lswiderski/bodycomposition/README.md

 For now, you can just add body composition values.
 Any other thing should be done in Garmin Connect.

 ## Fork
-This is forked version of bodycompositions from [https://github.com/davidkroell/bodycomposition](https://github.com/davidkroell/bodycomposition)
+This is forked version of bodycomposition from [https://github.com/davidkroell/bodycomposition](https://github.com/davidkroell/bodycomposition)

 I changed the input of bone mass and muscle mass from percent to kilograms so as not to convert my scale result to percentages.